 The South Wales Argus is delighted to help publicise this competition and encourage as many of our young people as possible to take part.

 The theme of the poem should be simply: The medieval Newport Ship.

-There will be winners and runners-up in three age groups.
-They are:
+And there will be winners and runners-up in three age groups.